Ukraine's stand is a model for fighting a Chinese attack, Taiwan's top diplomat says

 "We are taking the war in Ukraine into a very serious internal discussions," he said.
 "The Ukrainian people are very brave, and one of the tactics that has been successful so far is the asymmetric capability.
 And that is something that we are learning from and we want to discuss further with the United States."

-Wu said he was referring to Ukraine's use of shoulder-fired Javelin and Stinger missiles, which allow a single Ukrainian soldier to destroy an expensive Russian aircraft or tank.
+Wu said he was referring to Ukraine's use of shoulder-fired Stinger and Javelin missiles, which allow a single Ukrainian soldier to destroy an expensive Russian aircraft or tank.
 He said Taiwan has such weapons and wants to stockpile more.

-He said Taiwan also wants to learn from Ukraine's mass mobilization of its populace.
+He said Taiwan is watching Ukraine's mass mobilization of its populace.
 Ukrainian men were required not to leave the country, and to stand ready to be called into military service.

 "That is something that we also want to learn from," Wu said.
 Taiwan "has established a agency it's called All Out Mobilization Agency, and the purpose of it is to mobilize the society in general."